pinax/pinax-likes/README.md

     ]
 ```

-Lastly add `pinax.likes.urls` to your project urlpatterns:
+Add `pinax.likes.urls` to your project urlpatterns:

 ```python
     urlpatterns = [